-The formation is exposed at the Larefag WAPCO quarries at Ewekoro and
+The formation is exposed at the Larefag WAPCO quarries at Shagamu.
+At the The exposed section of the formation at the Shagamu quarry is composed of a basal nodular limestone bed that is followed by grey laminated shale, massive limestone, black-shale and an uppermost massive fossiliferous limestone.

-Shagamu.
-At the Ewekoro quarry, the unit comprises of the following lithofacies: Basal sandy fossiliferous limestone, massive limestone nodular limestone and an uppermost glauconitic shale bed.
-The exposed section of the formation at the Shagamu quarry is composed of a basal nodular limestone bed that is followed by grey laminated shale, massive limestone, black shale and an uppermost massive fossiliferous limestone.
 The formation was only encountered in the inland part of the basin.
-It was not found in the Araromi-1 and Gbekebo-1 boreholes.
+It was not found in Gbekebo-1 borehole.
 A maximum thickness of 47m has been reported for the formation.
 The base and top of the unit are marked by black and grey shale respectively (Okosun 1999).